ShayneJaya/FAMILY_TREE/README.md

 - Recommended size: 400–800px on the short edge to balance clarity and file size.
 - If a photo is not present, the UI will display assets/img/placeholders/person-placeholder.svg automatically.

-Using Excel as the Source of Truth
-Option A — Manual (no tooling):
-1) Save your Excel sheets as CSV (e.g., people.csv and relationships.csv)
-2) Use an online CSV-to-JSON converter for each CSV
-3) Save results as data/people.json and data/relationships.json

-Option B — Local (Node-based one-liners):
-You already have Node installed.
-You can use csvtojson via npx (no global install needed).
-- Convert people.csv to JSON:
-  npx csvtojson people.csv > data/people.json
-- Convert relationships.csv to JSON:
-  npx csvtojson relationships.csv > data/relationships.json

-Suggested people.csv columns:
-id,firstName,lastName,gender,birthDate,deathDate,occupation,bio,photo

-Suggested relationships.csv columns:
-id,type,parentId,childId,personAId,personBId,startDate,endDate

-Important: Ensure IDs in relationships.json match those in people.json exactly.

 How Rendering Works (high level)
 - assets/js/dataLoader.js: Fetches people.json and relationships.json